 Latin America.
 As of December 31, 2020, 38 vessels were located in this region, including eight owned and 30 joint-ventured.
-Of these joint-ventured vessels, (i) 16 are owned by Mantenimiento Express Maritimo, S.A.P.I. de C.V. ("MexMar"), a joint venture company that is 49% owned by SEACOR Marine International LLC ("SMI"), a wholly owned subsidiary of SEACOR Marine, and 51% owned by subsidiaries of Proyectos Globales de Energía y Servicios CME, S.A. de C.V. ("CME"), (ii) 13 are owned by MEXMAR Offshore International LLC ("MEXMAR Offshore"), a joint venture company that is 49% owned by SMI and 51% owned by Offshore Vessel Holdings, S.A.P.I.
+Of these joint-ventured vessels, (i) 16 are owned by Mantenimiento Express Maritimo, S.A.P.I. de C.V. ("MexMar"), a joint venture company that is 49% owned by SEACOR Marine International LLC ("SMI"), a wholly owned subsidiary of SEACOR Marine, and 51% owned by subsidiaries of Proyectos Globales de Energía y Servicios CME, S.A. de C.V. ("CME"), (ii) 13 are owned by MEXMAR Offshore International LLC ("MEXMAR Offshore"), a joint venture company that is 49% owned by SMI and 51% owned by a subsidiary of CME, and (iii) one is owned by Offshore Vessel Holdings, S.A.P.I.
 DE.
 C.V. ("OVH"), a joint venture company that is 49% owned by SMI and 51% owned by a subsidiary of CME.
 These vessels, consisting of a fleet of FSVs, supply, specialty and liftboat vessels, provide support for exploration and production activities in Mexico, Brazil and Guyana.
 From time to time, the Company's vessels also work in Trinidad and Tobago, and Colombia.